 Social license to operate: Legitimacy by another name?

-This 2017 paper by Joel Gehman and colleagues outlines the range of key concepts and diverse frameworks potentially implicated in discussions of social license to operate.
+This 2017 paper by Joel Gehman and colleagues outlines key concepts and frameworks that have shaped discussions of social license to operate.
 They highlight similarities and differences among the three main varieties of SLO.
 They then investigate the linkages between SLO and “legitimacy”. and review methods that have been usedto measure social license.
 Finally they point to implications for stakeholder engagement, emerging policy and future research.

 Meaningful dialogue outcomes contribute to laying a foundation for social licence to operate